Shimorina/relation-extraction-db-wikidata/README.md

 | WebRED ([Ormandi et al., 2021](https://arxiv.org/abs/2102.09681))      | 107,819      | 385        | 54\%    | yes          | CC BY 4.0    |
 | our database (DB)                     | 47,390,557   | 1,022      | 66\%    | yes/no       | CC BY-SA 4.0 |

+* Some part of DocRED was verified by humans.

 ## What's inside the DB?